asoulet/iswc19analytics/README.md

 - *Usage query:* This implementation measures property usage and class usage in the [statistics directory](https://github.com/asoulet/iswc19analytics/tree/master/statistics).
 - *Representativeness of LOD:* This implementation computes for each property, a distribution over the frequency of the first significant digit of the number of objects per subject in the [representativeness directory](https://github.com/asoulet/iswc19analytics/tree/master/representativeness).
 We used the method proposed [here](http://www.info.univ-tours.fr/~soulet/prototype/iswc18/) to convert this distribution into a score between 0 and 1 that measures the "representativeness" of the triplestores.

+## Acknowledgments

+This work was partially supported by the grant ANR-16-CE23-0007-01 (“DICOS”).